Zayd ibn Haritha al-Kalbi: Childhood

 Zayd's family searched for him, but without success.
 A lament is attributed to his father, Harithah ibn Sharahil (BaSharahil):

-I weep for Zayd, not knowing what became of him.

-Is he alive, is he to be expected, or has Death come over him?

-By God, I ask yet do not comprehend.

-Was it the plain or the mountain that brought about your end?

-I wish that I knew: Will you ever return?

-In this world only for your coming back I yearn.

-The sun reminds me of him when it dawns, evoking his memory as the dusk falls.

-When the winds blow, they stir up memories like dust.

-O how long my sorrow and fear for him last!

 Slavery in Mecca

 Zayd was purchased by a merchant of Mecca, Hakim ibn Hizam, who gave the boy as a present to his aunt, Khadijah bint Khuwaylid.
 He remained in her possession until the day she married Muhammad, when she gave the slave as a wedding present to her bridegroom.
 Muhammad became very attached to Zayd, to whom he referred as al-Ḥabīb (ٱلْحَبِيْب).

 Some years later, some members of Zayd's tribe happened to arrive in Mecca on pilgrimage.
 They encountered Zayd and recognised each other, and he asked them to take a message home.